rvalieris/LCS/README.md

 conda activate lcs
 ```

-> We have successifuly tested LCS on a MacOS version 11.5.2 with python 3.8 and ray 1.9.0.
+> We have successfully tested LCS on a MacOS version 11.5.2 with python 3.8 and ray 1.9.0.

 ## 2. Markers source choice